 The full $7.2 million cost of the project has been funded in past DEM budgets.

 One problem opponents face is that the project has already been approved and received its permits.
 Construction is expected to begin next month and be finished by March 2018.

 It’s not clear if and how the project can be delayed.
 In its cease-and-desist order, Exeter cites a 1982 state Supreme Court case that says the town has standing to require local permitting on a state project.
-In the court case, residents along Blackstone Boulevard in Providence opposed expansion of a state rehabilitation facility on city's the East Side.
+In the court case, residents along Blackstone Boulevard in Providence opposed expansion of a state rehabilitation facility on the city's East Side.

 DEM has promised to hold a public hearing, but no date has been announced.